LachlanWallbridge/casino_ur5_project/README.md

 Layout:

-- A large green playboard which shows the current game state and prompts players to place bets.
+- A large playboard which shows the current game state and prompts players to place bets.
 When bets are placed, the button changes to showing `Start Game`, allowing for the main closed loop operation to begin.
 - A row of player cards underneath, one per detected player from `/players`.
 Data for the player cards is fetched from the backend using the `player_id`.

 Each player card displays: